Modbus Meter Configuration

 Other Models (Advanced Configuration)

-In the case of using a meter whose model is not listed, the registers to read can be manually configured, specifying what type of data they represent.
+When using a meter whose model is not listed, you can manually configure the registers to be read and specify the data type.

-Select the model generic_modbus and edit the additional parameters.
+Select the generic_modbus model and edit the additional settings.

 Here is the list of parameters to define.
 Parameters marked with * are mandatory.